 Like other forms of leukemia, CML is not "staged".
 Rather, this unstable disease is categorized according to the three phases of its development: chronic, accelerated, and blast.

-- Chronic phase—Patients in this initial phase have fewer than 5% blast cells and promyelocytes (immature granulocytes) in their blood and bone marrow.
+- Chronic phase—Patients in this initial phase have fewer than 5 percent blast cells and promyelocytes (immature granulocytes) in their blood and bone marrow.
 This phase is marked by increasing overproduction of granulocytes.
 Individuals generally experience only mild symptoms, and they respond well to conventional treatment.

-- Accelerated phase—Patients in this progressive phase have more than 5%, but fewer than 30% blast cells.
+- Accelerated phase—Patients in this progressive phase have more than 5 percent, but fewer than 30 percent blast cells.
 Their leukemic cells exhibit more chromosomal abnormalities besides the Philadelphia chromosome, and so more abnormal cells are produced.
 Noticeable symptoms such as fever, poor appetite, weight loss occur, and patients may not respond as well to therapy.

-- Blast phase (acute phase, blast crisis)—Patients in this final phase have more than 30% blast cells in their blood and bone marrow samples.
+- Blast phase (acute phase, blast crisis)—Patients in this final phase have more than 30 percent blast cells in their blood and bone marrow samples.
 The blast cells frequently invade other tissues and organs outside of the bone marrow.
-During this phase, the disease transforms into an aggressive, acute leukemia (70% acute myelogenous leukemia, 30% acute lymphocytic leukemia).
-If untreated, CML is fatal in roughly 20% of all patients each year.
+During this phase, the disease transforms into an aggressive, acute leukemia (70 percent acute myelogenous leukemia, 30 percent acute lymphocytic leukemia).
+If untreated, CML is fatal in roughly 20 percent of all patients each year.